Marlins vs. Cubs Player Props Betting Odds

 Hoerner Stats

-- Hoerner has 38 hits with five doubles, a triple, two home runs and seven walks.
-He has driven in 17 runs with nine stolen bases.
+- Hoerner has 41 hits with five doubles, a triple, two home runs, eight walks and 18 RBI.
+He's also stolen 10 bases.

 Hoerner Recent Games